CDCgov/irma-core/docs/ALIGNER.md

 IRMA-core's `aligner` provides an efficient and exact local sequence alignment routine using Striped Smith-Waterman.
 This is particularly useful for aligning Next Generation Sequencing (NGS) reads and performing full alignment between short genomes.

+## Multithreading

+`aligner` uses `rayon` to perform multithreading to enable higher throughput.
+To specify the number of threads, set the `RAYON_NUM_THREADS` environmental variable as described [here](https://docs.rs/rayon/latest/rayon/fn.max_num_threads.html).
+Or, to limit to a single thread, pass `--single-thread` to `aligner`.

+For benchmarking or scenarios where a single thread is always used, the `dev_no_rayon` feature can be enabled in IRMA-core to remove the use of channels.
+This will also remove the `--single-thread` flag since it is no longer relevant.
+This feature may be removed in future releases, and so should not be relied upon except for testing.

 ## Inputs and Outputs

 The first positional argument is a FASTA file containing the reference sequence(s), and the second argument is a FASTA or FASTQ file containing the queries.
 Either file may be gzip-compressed, in which case it is assumed to end in `.gz`.
 The output is in the [SAM alignment format](https://samtools.github.io/hts-specs/SAMv1.pdf).
 The score is reported with the `AS` tag for mapped reads, and the `MAPQ` field is not used (it is set to 255).
 The output file is specified with `--out` or `--output` flags.
 If not specified, output is directed to `STDOUT`.
 If the provided file ends in `.gz`, the output will be zipped.